jvsiddharth/rustorrent/README.md

   - Magnet URL
   - Info Hash

 - **Fetching Tracker URL:** Currently, the logic for fetching the tracker URL is not implemented.
-This functionality is a work in progress.

 - **Peer Interaction:** The client fetches peers from the tracker URL and initiates downloading pieces from these peers using the BitTorrent protocol.